exo-cortex/dde_network_solver/README.md

     ./build.sh

 ### conventions for commit messages:
-prefix with a [tag] describing the category e.g. [feature], [bugfix], [dod].
+prefix with a [tag] describing the category e.g. [feature], [bugfix], [etc].

+### FEATURES (already implemented (roughly))
+* network class for easy contruction of networks

 ### TODO

-* [feature] add {Stuart-Landau, Lang-Kobayashi, ...} as dynamical systems
+* [dynamical systems] add {Stuart-Landau, Lang-Kobayashi, ...} as dynamical systems
-* [feature] implement timeseries analysis class with member functions for {min, max, uniqueMin, uniqueMax, globalAverage, simplifyAndSave, ...}
+* [analysis] implement timeseries analysis class with member functions for {min, max, uniqueMin, uniqueMax, globalAverage, simplifyAndSave, ...}
-* [feature] implement and improve upon old parser for full commandline-operation
+* [parser] implement and improve upon old parser for full commandline-operation
-* ...
-* [feature] add poisson-disc sampling with adaptable disc-radius - implement adaptive sampling in order to sample only parameters in areas with interesting * results.
+* [calculation] add poisson-disc sampling with adaptable disc-radius - implement adaptive sampling in order to sample only parameters in areas with interesting * results.
-* [feature] add reservoir-computing.
+* [rc] add reservoir-computing.
+* [network] add methods for conversion between formats {list-of-edges, adjacency-matrices} and saving of networks into file.